-(deficit) and total capitalization by approximately \$2.1 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+(deficit) and total capitalization by approximately \$1.3 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 Each increase (decrease) of 1.0 million shares in the number of shares of common stock offered by us would increase (decrease) our pro forma as adjusted cash, additional paid-in capital, total stockholders' equity (deficit) and total capitalization by approximately \$10.1 million, assuming the assumed initial public offering price of \$11.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.

-The number of shares of common stock that will be outstanding after this offering is based on 8,206,706 shares of common stock outstanding as of August 31, 2020, and excludes the following:
+The number of shares of common stock that will be outstanding after this offering is based on 8,206,706 shares of common stock outstanding as of October 30, 2020, and excludes the following:

-- 3,369,144 shares of common stock issuable upon exercise of options to purchase shares of common stock outstanding as of August 31, 2020, with a weighted-average exercise price of \$1.78 per share; - 650,948 shares of common stock issuable upon exercise of warrants to purchase shares of common stock outstanding as of August 31, 2020, with a weighted average exercise price of an exercise price of \$5.16 per share; - 1,001,638 shares of common stock reserved for future issuance as of August 31, 2020, under our 2011 Equity Incentive Plan; and - 8,650,000 shares of common stock reserved for future issuance under our 2020 Equity Incentive Plan, or 2020 Plan, which will be effective upon the closing of the Company's initial public offering.
+- 3,369,144 shares of common stock issuable upon exercise of options to purchase shares of common stock outstanding as of October 30, 2020, with a weighted-average exercise price of \$1.78 per share; - 650,948 shares of common stock issuable upon exercise of warrants to purchase shares of common stock outstanding as of October 30, 2020, with a weighted average exercise price of an exercise price of \$5.16 per share; - 1,001,638 shares of common stock reserved for future issuance as of October 30, 2020, under our 2011 Equity Incentive Plan; - 8,650,000 shares of common stock reserved for future issuance under our 2020 Equity Incentive Plan, or 2020 Plan, which will be effective upon the closing of the Company's initial public offering; and - 102,435 shares of common stock issuable upon exercise of certain warrants to be issued to an existing investor as described in the section "Description of Capital Stock Authorized Capitalization Warrants".